Warren Clinic Plastic Surgery

-Plastic surgery for children can help to correct abnormal development both to restore function and to restore a more normal appearance.
+work closely together to diagnose and correct abnormal development in children.
+Plastic surgery may be needed to restore function and create a more normal appearance.

-Deformation plagiocephaly – An abnormally shaped head commonly caused by external forces such as pressure on the fetus' skull before birth or repetitive sleep positioning after birth.
-Treatment usually consists of positioning exercises or wearing a customized helmet.
+Non-surgical treatment may be used if your child has deformation plagiocephaly, an abnormally shaped head commonly caused by external forces such as pressure on the fetus' skull before birth or repetitive sleep positioning after birth.
+Therapy usually consists of positioning exercises or wearing a customized helmet.